 The Yas Marina Circuit is situated in Abu Dhabi, the capital city of the Abu Dhabi emirate in the United Arab Emirates (UAE).
 The Grand Prix circuit is on Yas Island – a man made island that has sprung up since 2006 for leisure, shopping and entertainment.
 The track is located some 20km from the city centre, close to Abu Dhabi international airport and accessible by road, sea and air.

-Flying in via Abu Dhabi (AUH) or Dubai (DXB) for the Abu Dhabi Grand Prix
+Flying in via Abu Dhabi or Dubai for the Abu Dhabi Grand Prix

-The closest airport to the Yas Marina circuit is Abu Dhabi International Airport, which at 8km makes it the closest international airport to any F1 circuit.
+The closest airport to the Yas Marina circuit is Abu Dhabi International Airport (AUH), which at 8km makes it the closest international airport to any F1 circuit.

-Take a look also at flights to Dubai which you may find are cheaper.
-Be warned though that getting from Dubai to Yas Marina Circuit is not straight forward and certainly not something you’ll want to do 3 days on the trot unless you have your own transport.
+Take a look also at flights to Dubai International (DXB) which you may find are cheaper.
+Be warned though that getting from Dubai to Yas Marina Circuit is not straight forward and certainly not something you’ll want to do 3 days on the trot.

-From here you’ll need to take bus number 190 to Yas Island (see buses to the Grand Prix below).
+From central Abu Dhabi you’ll be able to take bus number 190 to Yas Island (see buses to the Grand Prix below).

-If you’re flying out of Dubai after the race and you have an Emirates ticket, you may be able to avail of a free shuttle service that they operate between their city centre office in Abu Dhabi and DBX International Airport.
-This needs to be booked in advance and conditions apply.
+If you’re flying out of Dubai after the race and you have an Emirates ticket, you may be able to avail of a free shuttle service that they operate between their city centre office in Abu Dhabi and Dubai International Airport.

 A taxi from the centre of Dubai to Yas Marina takes about 1 hour in normal traffic and will cost about 400AED.